mongodb/specifications/source/unified-test-format/unified-test-format.rst

     connection string and any tests using this client SHOULD NOT depend on a particular number of mongos hosts.

+    This option SHOULD be set to true if the resulting entity is used to conduct transactions against a sharded cluster.
+This is advised because connecting to multiple mongos servers is necessary to test session pinning.

     This option has no effect for non-sharded topologies.

   .. _entity_client_observeEvents: